qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_split-joinmarket.md

 ### A. In a `bitcoind` terminal, download and verify JoinMarket source code.
 1. Download [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver/releases).

+**Note:**
-**Note:** at the time of writing the most recent version of JoinMarket is `v0.5.2`, modify the following steps accordingly if the version has changed.
+- At the time of writing the most recent version of JoinMarket is `v0.5.2`, modify the following steps accordingly if the version has changed.

 ```
 user@host:~$ curl -LO "https://github.com/JoinMarket-Org/joinmarket-clientserver/archive/v0.5.2.tar.gz" -O "https://github.com/JoinMarket-Org/joinmarket-clientserver/releases/download/v0.5.2/joinmarket-clientserver-0.5.2.tar.gz.asc"